Polymer/old-docs-site/platform/mdv/template.md

 **Note:** If you're interested in implementing a binding delegate, {{site.project_title}} provides `PolymerExpressions` as an example implementation.
 [Read more](polymerexpressions.html) about it.
 {: .alert .alert-info }

-[Template Instances](/platform/mdv/template.html) by themselves offer a wide-range of use cases, but (by design) don't attempt to implement many specialized behaviors that some MV* frameworks support.
+Template Bindings by themselves offer a wide-range of use cases, but (by design) don't attempt to implement many specialized behaviors that some MV* frameworks support.
 For example:

 * Inline-expressions within mustaches